KenyC/homogeneity-workshop/content/call/_index.md

 +++

 ## Abstract requirements

+  - The abstrast is for a 30 minutes presentation.
   - The main text of the abstract should be at most **3 pages** (Times New Roman, 12pt, 2.5cm margin).
   - References, figures and glossed examples may be added on additional pages exceeding the 3-page